OctopusDeploy/docs/src/pages/docs/platform-engineering/enterprise-patterns.md

 This solution represents a typical "hub and spoke", or [platform engineering](https://octopus.com/devops/platform-engineering/), approach.
 Each application stack or business unit has its own space, and some or all of the space configuration is centrally managed.

-A tenant represents each space in the management space.
-And deployment projects or runbooks configure the managed spaces.
+A tenant represents each space in the management space, also known as the upstream space.
+And deployment projects or runbooks configure the managed spaces, also known as downstream spaces.
 You can use the Terraform provider or raw API scripting to push configuration for shared resources, like template projects, to the managed spaces.

 | Feature  | Solves  |